StartsMercury/simply-no-shading/README.md

 A mod mimicking OptiFine's Internal Shader though with less performance impact.
 It also support toggling for which types of objects to disable shading.

-Made for low-ends by a fellow low-end :D
+Made for low-end hardware by a fellow low-end laptop user :D

 <h2> </h2>